mitersidorov/donation-page/kolezev-donate/README.md

 ## OG Image Generation

-The OG (Open Graph) image is automatically generated during the build process.
+The OG (Open Graph) image is already generated and included in the repository at `src/assets/og/og-image.jpg`.

+To regenerate it (only needed if the YouTube avatar changes):
+```bash
+npm run og:generate
+```

 The script:
 1. Downloads the YouTube avatar from the configured URL
 2. Creates a 1200×630 image with the avatar centered on a neutral background
 3. Saves it as `src/assets/og/og-image.jpg`

-To regenerate manually:
-```bash
-npm run og:generate
-```

 ## Configuration